 - As we mentioned earlier, does your child over the age of ten want the name change?

 How to proceed after your name change request has been granted

-Supposing that the judge has agreed to change your name or that of your child you will need to take the signed order to any state or federal agency that is in charge of changing your name on any official documents.
-This would include getting a new driver’s license or social security card.
+Supposing that the judge has agreed to change your name or that of your child, you will need to take the signed order to any state or federal agency in charge of changing your name on any official documents.
+This would include getting a new driver's license or social security card.

-Banks, places of employment, insurance providers and other private sector entities would need this signed order as well to update your information accordingly.
+Banks, places of employment, insurance providers, and other private sector entities would need this signed order to update your information accordingly.

-Requesting a name change is straightforward but can take some time if you do not have experience in filing and handling lawsuits in Texas family law courts.
-The attorneys and staff with the Law Office of Bryan Fagan, PLLC are experienced in advocating on behalf of clients across southeast Texas.
-We can help you to file a request for name change and to assist you in working it through the courts in an efficient manner.
-Contact us today to set up a free of charge consultation to discuss your situation and to have any questions answered.
+Requesting a name change is straightforward but can take some time if you do not have experience filing and handling lawsuits in Texas family law courts.
+The attorneys and staff with the Law Office of Bryan Fagan, PLLC, are experienced in advocating for clients across southeast Texas.
+We can help you file a request for a name change and assist you in working it through the courts in an efficient manner.
+Contact us today to set up a free-of-charge consultation to discuss your situation and to have any questions answered.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"